cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 Process in SimPy 3 can be any Python generator function---normal functions or instance methods.
 Hence, they are now just called process functions or methods.
-A reference to the :class:`~simpy.core.Environment` that the process lives in must be passed to the process function.
+They usually require a reference to the :class:`~simpy.core.Environment` that they live in, but this is completely optional.

-Processes are now started by passing the process generator the environment's :meth:`~simpy.core.Environment.start()` method.
+Processes are now started by passing the process generator to the environment's :meth:`~simpy.core.Environment.start()` method.